ch4dwick/terraform-devops/README.md

 ## Stale plan file

 There might be instances where the latest plan file might be tagged as stale.
 Re-run the previous successful PR merge to generate a new one.
-Please contact the Platform Architect if issue persists.
+Please contact an AWS Admin if issue persists.

 # References